ElectronicsTinkerer/ChatRoom/README.md

 - It is known to work on PHP 7.3.18 and 7.3.19
 - The webserver needs permission to read and write to the `messenger.json` file.
-- If you get an `Invalid argument supplied in foreach()` make sure that `messenger.json` has an array inside.
-(If not, just add `{}` to the file)
-- There is no file locking on `messenger.json` meaning that, given the right timing, the system could **delete** your messages, so keep that in mind.
-- All time is computed server-side, with no current support for changing the time zone.
-(So if the post time seems wrong, that is probably why)
-- As of 2020-09-26, previous `messenger.json` files should have the leading `#` removed from the tags if importing from an older version.
-(It will display `##` instead of `#` on tags)

 Also, this could be combined with a login page to add a level of security if you are using it for private messages.